K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Dataset structure

 \subsection{Processed data}

-To facilitate the use of the dataset in this study, all modality data are stored in the `\textit{ProcessedData}' folder.
-Each participant's data are organized into a unified MATLAB structure and saved in the format `P*.mat', where `*' corresponds to the participant ID (ranging from 1--30).
+To facilitate the use of the dataset in this study, all the modality data are stored in the `\textit{ProcessedData}' folder.
+Each participant's data are organized into a unified MATLAB structure and saved in the format `P*.mat', where `*' corresponds to the participant ID (ranging from 1--42).
 Each `P*.mat' file follows a standardized field structure, as shown in Figure~\ref{fig:DatasetStructure}~(b).
-The `P*.mat' files include kinematic data (3D marker trajectories, 3D joint angles), kinetic data (3D joint forces, 3D joint moments, and 3D joint power), AUS data, sEMG data, and gait events.
+The `P*.mat' files include kinematic data (3D marker trajectories, and 3D joint angles), kinetic data (3D joint forces, 3D joint moments, and 3D joint power), AUS data, sEMG data, and gait events.
 The `OriginalData' field corresponds to the continuous data for each trial, which were directly extracted from the files exported by different devices without any further processing.
-The `NormalizedData' field contains the same data, but they have been normalized by stride and segmented into gait cycles, ensuring consistency and facilitating analysis.
-The naming convention for the sub-structures of `OriginalData' and `NormalizedData' is organized as follows: (condition).(ambulation mode).(speed).(trial).(datatype).
-This structure ensures that the data are clearly categorized based on experimental conditions, ambulation modes, walking speed, trial number, and specific datatype.
-The data structure and descriptions stored in the trial fields of both `OriginalData' and `NormalizedData' are presented in Table~\ref{tab:OriginalData} and Table~\ref{tab:NormalizedData}, respectively.
+The `NormalizedData' field contains the same data but normalized by stride and segmented into gait cycles, ensuring consistency and facilitating analysis.
+The naming convention for the substructures of the `OriginalData' and `NormalizedData' fields is as follows: (condition).(ambulation mode).(speed).(trial).(datatype).
+This structure ensures that the data are clearly categorized on the basis of the experimental conditions, ambulation modes, walking speed, trial number, and specific datatype.
+The data structure and descriptions stored in the trial fields of `OriginalData' and `NormalizedData' are presented in Table~\ref{tab:OriginalData} and Table~\ref{tab:NormalizedData}, respectively.
 Further detailed descriptions of the `P*.mat' files in the dataset are available at \href{https://k2muse.github.io/datasets/}{https://k2muse.github.io/datasets/}.